robstermarinho/todo-react-ts-redux/README.md

 </p>
 <br/>

+## Built with:

+- React & TypeScript
+- Redux Toolkit, Redux Persist, AsyncThunk & Thunk middleware
+- Redux RTK Query

-# Todo App + Blog (API)
+### Todo App

-This is a Todo application built with React, TypeScript, Redux Toolkit and Redux Persist.
-The app allows users to manage todo lists and tasks in a user-friendly interface.
+A Todo app that allows users to manage todo lists and tasks in a user-friendly interface.
 Also, It allows users to start a task timer for not completed todo tasks.

-Additionally, It has a blog page.
-It lists posts from a blog API.
+### Blog API + React Context

+A blog page using a blog API with React Context

+### Blog API + Redux AsyncThunk

+A blog page using a blog API with Redux AsyncThunk & Tunk middleware

+### Blog API + RTK Query

+A blog page using a blog API with Redux RTK Query

 ## Installation